komuw/wiji/README.md

-## xyzabc
+## wiji

-xyzabc is an async task processor/runner.
+wiji is an async task processor/runner.

 It is a bit like [Celery](https://github.com/celery/celery)